Valentin201/portfoliovl/README.md

-This is my portoflio coded with react and CSS3, Vivus JS and bootstrap.
-Fully responsive works on any size of screen and all mobiles.
+- This is my portoflio coded with react and CSS3, Vivus JS and bootstrap.
+- All text can be translated inside components so the whole page isn't realoaded each time.
+- Fully responsive works on any size of screen and all mobiles.
+- I have used Vivus JS and illustrator to create a one stroke SVG file to create the animated letters.